cmccuistion-hv/Hitachi-CSI-Log-Bundle/README.md

 - `<pod-name>_<container-name>.log` - Logs from each container in each pod
 - Logs are limited to 200MB per container to prevent excessive collection times

+## Log Viewer

+This repository also includes an HTML-based log viewer (`Hitachi-CSI-log-Bundle-Viewer.html`) for easy analysis of collected logs.
+Simply open the HTML file in a browser and load your log bundle directory.

 ### Cluster Context File (`cluster-context.txt`)
 Contains comprehensive cluster and application information: